 For updated information about resources and assistance for Long Islanders impacted by Sandy, call 211 or visit 211's Superstorm Sandy page by clicking here.

-The first open enrollment period for the state's new online health insurance marketplace (New York State of Health) ended on March 31, 2014.
-However, Long Islanders who are eligible for Medicaid and the Children's Health Insurance Program, as well as those who experience major life events affecting their household size and/or income such as a job loss, are able to enroll year-round.
-Long Islanders interested in getting coverage can visit the New York State of Health website at nystateofhealth.ny.gov or call the state's call center at 1-855-355-5777.
+The state’s online health insurance marketplace (New York State of Health) is currently in an open-enrollment period through Feb.
+15, 2015.
+Long Islanders interested in getting coverage or reviewing their account and options for 2015 can visit the New York State of Health website at nystateofhealth.ny.gov or call the state's call center at 1-855-355-5777.